bevyengine/bevy/CONTRIBUTING.md

 7. Respond to any CI failures or review feedback.
 While CI failures must be fixed before we can merge your PR; you do not need to *agree* with all feedback from your reviews, merely acknowledge that it was given.
 If you cannot come to an agreement, leave the thread open and defer to @cart's final judgement.
 8. When your PR is ready to merge, @cart will review it and suggest final changes.
 If those changes are minimal he may even apply them directly to speed up merging.

-If you end up creating a new crate to the `bevy` repo:
+If you end up adding a new official Bevy crate to the `bevy` repo:

 1. Add a "Bevy Contributors <bevyengine@gmail.com>" entry in the Author field of `Cargo.toml`.
 2. Add the new crate to the ./tools./publish.sh file.